 After speaking to a trusted mentor and friend, I was able to really pull myself together.
-He told me I have two options, try to go toe to toe with them, or carve out your own niche and continue to serve your customers the way that you want to.
+He told me I have two options, try to go toe to toe with them, or carve out my own niche and continue to serve my customers the way that I want to.

-That was a really pivotal moment for me because I realized I’m not going to just roll over and give up — there’s plenty room for all of us.
+That was a really pivotal moment for me because I realized I’m not going to just roll over and give up — there is plenty of room for all of us.
 At that point, I got really clear on what my definition of success was in my business.
 We also defined our unique selling proposition, which helped us stand out against the competition.

 My version of success was to earn income in fulfilling ways for my family and to be able to provide an alternative product to women who were looking for something a little bit more luxurious.
 Whereas the competition’s success looked more like taking over the razor market completely.